MahdiHassanGo/MahdiHassanGo/README.md

+## Portfolio:https://hassan-noor-portfolio.netlify.app/

 # 💫 About Me:
-## Portfolio:https://hassan-noor-portfolio.netlify.app/

 I am currently pursuing a degree in Computer Science and Engineering (CSE) at the American International University Bangladesh.
 With a foundational knowledge of programming languages such as C++, C#, Java, and SQL, I am actively expanding my skills in web development.

-I have developed proficiency in HTML, CSS, Tailwind, JavaScript, and React, and I aspire to become a skilled developer.
+I have developed proficiency in React Js , Tailwind, JavaScript , MongoDB  and NodeJs, and I aspire to become a skilled developer.

 In addition to my academic pursuits, I have a strong passion for coding and enjoy playing story-driven games, which fuels my creativity and problem-solving skills.